vgrankin/symfony_4_cli_payment_dates_calculator/README.md

 ## Implementation details:

 - Current application is based on Symfony skeleton project and its Console component.
   That said, all business logic is coded from scratch.
-Symfony is only used a good starting point/base.
+Symfony is only used as a good starting point/base.
 - In terms of workflow the following design solution is used: Command (App\Command\CreatePaymentDatesDocumentCommand) is used as a controller to execute business logic to generate required CSV document.
 To make Command thin we use services (which in turn call other services).